SompongSoftwareEnterprise/GMO/test-cases/acceptance/tc-101/1-entrepreneur-view-all-request.md

 1. Login as Entrepreneur.
 	* Must login successfully.
-2. Click on REQUEST to view all of the request.
-3. System show all of the request that created and sent by this Entrepreneur.
+2. System show all of the request that created and sent by this Entrepreneur.